-We are currently out of stock on the Missoula 2.0.
-We are experiencing delays with our suppliers in sourcing parts for this boot, and as such, do not currently have a timeline for when the boot will be available again.
+We are currently out of stock on the Missoula 2.1.
+We are experiencing delivery delays due to high demand.
+Currently we do not have a timeline for when the boot will be available again.
 However, we do have other wildland boots available.
 If you need a certified wildland boot, we recommend the Airpower XR1.
-If you do not need it to be certified, we recommend the HAIX Missoula.
+If you do not need a certified boot, we recomnmend the original Missoula.

 |Primary use||Wildland firefighting|

 |Technologies||(SL) Secura Liner, (ES) Easy Slip Out, 2-Zone Lacing, Electric Hazard Resistance, VIBRAM®|

 |Boot height in inches||10 inches|